InternLM/InternLM/README.md

 ### Deployment

-We use [LMDeploy](https://github.com/InternLM/LMDeploy) to complete the one-click deployment of InternLM.
+We use [LMDeploy](https://github.com/InternLM/LMDeploy) for fast deployment of InternLM.

 ```shell
 # install LMDeploy